otavioschwanck/mood-nvim/handbook.md

 | gs      | Toggle thing at point.  `:foo` to `foo =>` to `'foo'` and `do ... end` to `{ ... }` |
 |---------|-------------------------------------------------------------------------------------|

+# Snippets
+To use snippets, just press C-o to expand and C-o to move forward.

 # Running stuff

 ## Test